lambert-stephen/U-Graduate/SECURITY.md

 1: Injection
   - We are using hibernate and if you properly use your HQL queries to take input as Strings in the configuration page, SQLi cannot be accomplished.
-  This is equivalent to prepared statements.
+  This is equivalent to prepared statements in the HQL world.

 2: Broken Auth
   - 2 Factor Authentication.

 3: Sensitive Data Exposure
   - Encrypt the data at rest.
-However, most of the data at rest isn't PII or highly senstitive at all.
+However, most of the data needed for students at rest isn't PII or highly senstitive at all.
 But will still encrypt at rest data.

 4: XML Externals